plojyon/resolwe-bio-py/docs/start.rst

 server is a data object.
 The data object contains a complete record of the processing that has occurred.
 It stores the inputs (files, arguments, parameters...), the process (the algorithm) and the outputs (files, images, numbers...).
-Let's retrieve all data objects from the server:
+Let's count all data objects on the server that we can access:

 .. literalinclude:: files/start.py
   :lines: 11